10 Years of Data Recovery

 The number of physical disks in a typical RAID set has decreased.
-This is largely as a result of increased storage capacity per disk.
+This is mainly as a result of increased storage capacity per disk.
 Consequently, fewer disks are required in a RAID set.
-However, virtualisation within RAID volumes now presents new challenges with multiple filesystems being embedded within a single physical volume.
+However, virtualization within RAID volumes now presents new challenges with multiple filesystems being embedded within a single physical volume.

 In 2006 it was rare to receive disks in that were fully encrypted, with the exception of those used by large corporations.
 Now, full disk encryption comes as standard on many consumer computers.
 Full disk encryption significantly lengthens the data recovery process.

 Solid state disks and high-capacity flash NAND (memory sticks and cards) were not available to most consumers in 2006.
 The complexity of recovery of these devices has also grown with each passing year.
 “Chip-off” data recovery techniques used on low capacity memory sticks (1GB or smaller) could be completed in under an hour.
 Now, direct chip reading of 256GB devices, combined with extensive error control correction (ECC) can take 24 to 48 hours to complete before an engineer gets to examine the output to try and reassemble the data.
 Likewise, SSD complexity has increased, and with it the challenges when trying to recover data associated with bad blocks and translator failure.